All courses required for the BS and BA degrees and minor require a minimum grade of C (not C-) or better.

 ZOOL 710 Topics in Biometry (V) Selected advanced topics in experimental design or data analysis for biologists.
 Repeatable unlimited times.
+ZOOL majors only.
 Pre: 631 and 632, or consent.

 ZOOL 712 Topics in Nerve/Muscle Physiology (V) Advanced treatment of selected topics under current active investigation.
 Repeatable unlimited times.
+ZOOL majors only.
 Pre: a graduate course in physiology, neurology, or related subjects and consent.

 ZOOL 714 Topics in Animal Behavior (V) Lecture-discussion of selected topics.
 Repeatable three times, up to nine credits.
 ZOOL majors only.
 Pre: consent.

 ZOOL 718 Topics in Animal Physiology (V) Selected problems in environmental physiology, electro-physiology, or neurophysiology.
 Basic concepts and measurements of function at the organismic or cellular level.
-Repeatable three times.
+Repeatable three times, up to nine credits.

 ZOOL 719 Topics in Systematics and Evolution (V) Selected problems of current or historic interest.
-Repeatable three times.
+Repeatable three times, up to nine credits.
 Pre: consent.

 ZOOL 739 Topics in Ecology (V) Advanced topics in ecology; discussion of literature and in depth survey of specific areas.
 Repeatable three times up to nine credits.
 Pre: graduate standing and consent.

 ZOOL 750 Topics in Conservation Biology (V) Advanced topics in conservation and environmental biology.
-Repeatable up to twelve credits.
+Repeatable three times, up to twelve credits.
 A-F only.
 Pre: consent.
 (Cross-listed as BOT 750)